 These types of investments can be a good option for investors who want to have a holding in their portfolio that is more stable than stocks, which vary in value significantly.
 In contrast, quality fixed-income securities can be counted on to payout at a set rate at maturity.
 Bonds may even have some tax advantages for investors if they are exempt from federal and state income taxes.

 Consider also: How to Buy Stocks or Bonds for Beginners

 The strong returns of stocks in a rising market are attractive, but an investor must be able to handle the times when the market is declining.
 The amount of risk in a stock portfolio can be adjusted by diversifying through multiple stock holdings or mutual funds.
-Stock market investing involves lots of research or using professional management through a financial adviser or mutual fund.
+Stock market investing involves lots of research or the use of professional management through a financial adviser or mutual fund.

-The New York Times reports the key to successful investing is a balanced portfolio of equity and fixed-income investments.
+The key to successful investing is a balanced portfolio of equity and fixed-income investments.
 The asset allocation should be adjusted on a fixed schedule, automatically selling assets when prices are high and buying when they are low.